iaean/phpipam-js/README.md

 ## The synchronous Interface

-For ECMA/Javascript beginners it's sometimes hard to keep the async nonblocking nature of this platform in mind.
+For ECMA/Javascript beginners it's sometimes hard to keep the async non-blocking nature of this platform in mind.
 It seems to be a pain to fizzle out with callback based or event driven models, just for Sysadmins.
 The most stuff they know is synchronous and blocking.

 One solution to come up against that hazard is called [Node fibers(1)][2].
-With a wrapper like [synchronize.js][3] you can synchronizify almost any async function and run it synchronously inside a fiber (see examples, below).
-Feels like Perl, Python, Shell...
+With a wrapper like [synchronize.js][3] you can synchronizify almost any async function and run it synchronously inside a fiber.
+Feels like Perl, Python, Shell...  (see examples, below)

 Because fibers are a node plugin, they are not available in browsers.